Click here to access our latest Nursery News

 We aim to be the next best thing to being cared for at home, by providing a safe, loving and homely environment.
 We aim to support young mums and encourage bonding in a positive manner, and develop positive relationships between mother and baby.
 All children are special and unique and are treated as such.
 Children's achievements are shared and celebrated by all.
 We strive to provide a broad range of educational activities and experiences which will nurture and promote their confidence and development

 We appreciate that young mums are understandably anxious when leaving their baby at nursery for the first time.
 For this reason we always strive to make the transition from home to nursery as smooth as possible.
 Settling in sessions help parents, carers and babies to get to know each other and also ensure that staff become familiar with baby's routines.
 This enables us to adhere to baby's home routines as much as possible in nursery.
 Key workers establish close, loving relationships with babies, enabling them to bond with each other.

 Planning throughout the Nursery is based on Government Guidelines detailed in the Early Years Foundation Stage document and covers children aged from birth to five years.

 It states that, "Every child deserves the best possible start in life and support to fulfil their potential.
 A child's experience in the early years has a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right, and it provides the foundation for children to make the most of their abilities and talents as they grow up.
 When parents choose to use early years services they want to know that provision will keep their children safe and help them to thrive.
 The Early Years Foundation Stage (EYFS) is the framework that provides that assurance."

-The EYFS is divided into three themes:
+The EYFS is divided into four themes: